5 Written questions

 This text can serve as a compendium of the tremendous amount of new material being developed in this

 5 Multiple choice questions

-- brief and compact
+- spacious and comfortable

 5 True/False questions